Accra Academy: Halls of residence

 The academy has eight halls of residence.
 The first four of these halls were inaugurated as part of the school's 1967 Annual Speech and Prize Giving Day activities.
 Among the four, three were later renamed after founding fathers of the school, with the exception of Kofi Konuah, while the fourth is named after Mrs. Ellen Buckle.
-They are as follows; Alema, Awuletey, Ellen, Halm Addo.
 The remaining four halls were inaugurated as part of the school's 83rd Founders' Day Celebration in 2014.
-They are named after the following prominent alumni; Nana Akuoko Sarpong, Rt.
-Hon.
-Peter Ala Adjetey, Nana Wereko Ampem II and Nana Awuah Darko Ampem.
+They are named after alumni; Nana Akuoko Sarpong, Peter Ala Adjetey, Nana Wereko Ampem and Nana Awuah Darko Ampem.

-Each hall is supervised by a hall-master while a senior hall-master serves as a liaison between all four halls of residence.
-Hall-prefects assist hall-masters in the performance of their official duties and have a general responsibility to maintain order in their halls.

-Hall-masters are not resident in the halls they supervise but rather housed in staff bungalows on the school's premises, on the other hand, hall-prefects reside in the halls in which they exercise jurisdiction.
-Each hall of residence contains a bedroom, storage room, ironing room, prefects' cubicle and a washroom.

-Each academic year, the administrators of the academy organize athletics competitions between the members of the four Halls of Residence as a way of building up rapport among students.
-These inter-Hall athletic competitions also serve as an avenue for the academy's sports trainers to select students with outstanding sports qualities who can represent the academy in external sports competitions.

 Regulations and sanctions

 The Accra Academy maintains strict rules on discipline.
 A student undertaking a mild punishment is asked to carry out cleaning, scrubbing, sweeping, weeding or disposing of refuse.
 A student who commits a grievous school offence is made to proceed on an indefinite suspension or is dismissed from the academy, a notable example of which is the dismissal of Chuckie Taylor, the son of the former president of Liberia, Charles Taylor, on grounds of possessing drugs and weapons.